joelhi/mesh-quadrangulation-gh/README.md

 The first one features a graph data structure and the processing algorithms, along with some conversion helpers to and from Rhino geometry.

-The second is the gh-plugin, which for now only has one component: 'Quadrangulate Meshes'
+The second is the gh-plugin, which for now only has two component: *Quadrangulate Meshes* and *Laplacian Smooth*

 ### Todo